Search⌘ K

 How will we design WhatsApp?

-We’ve divided the design of WhatsApp messenger into the following five lessons:
+We’ve divided the design of WhatsApp into the following five lessons:

-1. Requirements: In this lesson, we’ll identify functional and non-functional requirements.
-We’ll also discuss resource estimations required for better and smooth operations of the proposed design of WhatsApp.
+1. Requirements: Identify functional and non-functional requirements.
+We’ll also discuss the resource estimates required for the smooth and efficient operation of the proposed WhatsApp design.

-2. High-level Design: We’ll focus on the high-level design of our WhatsApp version.
+2. High-level design: Focus on the high-level design of our WhatsApp version.
 We’ll also discuss essential APIs for our WhatsApp design.

-3. Detailed Design: In this lesson, we’ll describe the design of our WhatsApp messenger in detail.
-Initially, we’ll explain the design of each microservice, including connection with servers, send and receive messages and media content, and group messages.
+3. Detailed design: Describe the design of our WhatsApp messenger in detail.
+Initially, we’ll explain the design of each microservice, including connection with servers, sending and receiving messages and media content, and group messages.
 In the end, the design of each microservice is combined into the detailed design of WhatsApp.

-4. Evaluation: This lesson will explain how our version of WhatsApp fulfills non-functional requirements.
+4. Evaluation: Explain how our version of WhatsApp meets non-functional requirements.
 We’ll also evaluate some trade-offs of our design.

-5. Quiz: Here, we’ll assess what we’ve learned in this chapter through a quiz.
+5. Quiz: Assess what we’ve learned in this chapter through a quiz.

 Let’s start by discussing the requirements of our version of WhatsApp.